Vinroke/reprose/README-1.md

 ## Themes

-Oak (default), Dark, Aero, and Aqua are built in.
-Aqua is the most visually distinct — raised gel buttons, pinstripe chrome — and is easiest on the eyes during long sessions.
+Oak, Dark, Aero, and Aqua are built in.
 All themes can be further customised via the Stylish browser extension targeting `localhost:8787`.

 ---